dzfranklin/cargo-rr/README.md

 ### Advanced

-You can pass options to rr by putting them after the separater `--`.
-If you do so, you are responsible for making sure the options you set don't conflict with the options `cargo-rr` sets for you.
-In general, you should be fine if you avoid customizing where traces go or what they're named.
-Please file a bug if you run into a conflict so I can add the option you want to `cargo-rr`.

-`cargo rr test` and `cargo rr run` call `rr record` under the hood, so you can see the full list of rr options by running `rr record -h`.
-For example, `cargo rr test --test my_test -- --chaos` runs the tests under chaos mode, which randomizes scheduling decisions to try to surface concurrency bugs.

-`cargo rr replay` calls `rr replay` under the hood, so you can see the full list of rr options by running `rr replay -h`.
-For example, `rr replay -- --stats=10000` displays brief stats every 10,000 steps.
+Use the options `--rr-opts=".."` and `--gdb-opts="..."` to pass custom options to rr and gdb, respectively.
+You are responsible for ensuring the options you pass don't conflict with the options we pass.
+You can see the options we pass in the source code.
+We don't promise any stability here, but you probably won't run into issues.

 Run `cargo rr help` to see the full usage.